 - Change positions (i.e., sitting or lying to standing)?

 If you answered yes to any of these questions or if you think incontinence is preventing you from enjoying life, talk to your doctor.
 He can diagnose your type of incontinence and help you find the most effective treatment option.

 Schedule an Appointment with The Urology Clinic

 If you are struggling with urinary incontinence in the Athens area, contact urologist David C. Allen today to get a clear diagnosis and determine which treatment option is right for you.
 Dr. Allen has helped men with urinary incontinence for over 35 years, and he can help you, too!
-Give us a call at (706) 543-2718 or request an appointment in Athens, GA through our secure online form.
+Give us a call at (706) 543-2718 ti schedule an appointment in Athens, GA.